asnota/conceptfr/README.md

 ## Splits formation

 The golden subset was used to select entries for the test and validation splits.
-The main reason of this step was a complete correspondence between French and English partitions of data, expressed in the same keywords length and POS of the main concept.
+The main reason for this step was a complete correspondence between French and English partitions of data, expressed in the same keywords length and POS of the main concept.
-The equalized partition totaled to 3K entries (1500 for test and 1500 for validation splits).
+The equalized partition totaled 3K entries (1500 for test and 1500 for validation splits).
 The remaining 3266 entries are provided in a separate split, which can be added to the training set or used for additional validation tests.

 The main filtering criteria, deciding for the entry inclusion to either test or validation split, consisted of an equal number of keywords between French and English dataset partitions.